Find Your Perfect School

 Is there a demand for Railroad Workers?

-According to the Bureau of Labor Statistics, the employment of workers in the railroad industry is expected to grow by 5% between 2020 and 2030, which is slower than average for all occupations.
+According to the Bureau of Labor Statistics, the employment of workers in the railroad industry is expected to grow by only 1% between 2022 and 2032, which is much slower than average for all occupations.
 However, workers will be needed to replace retirees.

 As you can imagine, the state of the economy can affect the growth or decline of cargo transportation; therefore, the number of workers needed will vary.